What Is a Citation?

 Citation vs. ticket—is there a difference?

 Nope, they’re the same thing!
-A ticket is just what most people call it, but a citation is the technical term for the document you’re given when you commit a traffic offense.
+A ticket is just what most people call it, but a citation is a technical term for the document you’re given when you commit a traffic offense.

 Can I pay the fines on my citation online?